 Decreases uric acid in the blood, and (possibly) attacks of gout:

 Gout is an uncommon form of arthritis, but it can appear suddenly and be incredibly, debilitatingly painful.
 Excess uric acid, a waste product in the blood, that has crystallized and settled in the joints is the culprit; the big toe is where it usually ends up and wreaks mayhem.
-Fight back with a good daily dose of acerola cherries.
-Studies have shown that vitamin C significantly lowers uric acid levels in the blood.
+Studies have shown that vitamin C can help lower uric acid levels in the blood.*

 Helps your body absorb iron: